jouellnyc/micropython_ethernet/README.md

 ## BackStory
 - Can I get 2 microcontrollers to use micropython to communicate over Ethernet?
 - Turns out the answer is yes
-- Your mileage may vary depending on what you want to do
+- Your mileage may vary depending on what you want to do, I tried 2 different options

-##  Prerequisites
+##  Option 1 - Prerequisites

 | Hardware | Link |
 |---|---|